nmh4598/nmh4598.github.io/content/blog/modeling_unemploy_us.md

 +++
 date = "2023-06-20"
-title = "Modeling and forecasting the monthly U.S unemployment rate using ARIMA, ARIMAX, and LSTAR" git = "/pdf/pred_unemploy_us.pdf" tags = ['r-econometrics ']
+title = "Unemployment in the US: how to predict the future?" git = "/pdf/pred_unemploy_us.pdf" tags = ['r-econometrics ']
 +++